Jason Nagata, MD, MSc

 Resident Physician

-Dr. Fergus is a surgery resident at the University of California San Francisco, where he completed medical school and a masters degree in clinical research.
+Dr. Fergus is a surgery resident physician at the University of California San Francisco, where he completed medical school and a masters degree in clinical research.
 He graduated from Harvard University with a degree in social studies.
 He studies young adult risk behaviors in the National Longitudinal Study of Adolescent to Adult Health.

-Chloe Cattle, BS
+Chloe Cattle, MD

 - Community norms for the Eating Disorder Examination Questionnaire (EDE-Q) among gender-expansive populations